poloclub/ConceptEvo/README.md

 ## Examples

 ## Credits
-NeuEvo was created by ... .
+ConceptEvo was created by ... .

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Contact
-Please open an issue or contact Anonymous author for any questions.
+Please open an issue or contact the authors for any questions.